 Good question -- and the answer might not be what you expect.
 First, here are a few basic facts about heartburn, which has nothing to do with the heart.
 Heartburn is a burning discomfort from the chest area up to the throat.
 It can happen when stomach acid refluxes, or flows up, through a valve called the lower esophageal sphincter and irritates the esophagus.
-Certain foods can trigger heartburn, but you may have a little more food freedom than you think, if you consider the pointers in this slideshow.
+Certain foods can trigger heartburn, and identifying and limiting your triggers may help.
+You may have a little more food freedom than you think, if you consider the pointers in this slideshow.

 Heartburn Trigger: Too Much Food

 The first thing to think about, in terms of curbing heartburn, isn't this or that specific food.
 It's the amount of food you eat at a time.
 When it comes to heartburn risk, the sheer volume of what you eat matters.
 And this is one case where bigger isn't better.
 No matter what the food is, how good it looks, or how much you like it, eating too much food at once makes heartburn more likely.
 Tip: Try using smaller plates to trim your portions.

 Heartburn Trigger: Eating on the Go